 The attached "Economic Opportunity Plan" (Exhibit C) details the procedures that must be followed regarding participation ranges.
 If selected under this RFP, the Developer and/or General Contractor shall meet with Division of Housing and Community Development's (DHCD) Compliance Unit, to set Minority, Women and Disadvantage Business as well as Workforce Development goals prior to submitting Economic Opportunity Plan.
-Agreed upon goals will then be submitted to the Office of Economic Opportunity (OEO) for signature of the Deputy Commerce Director by the Compliance Unit then forwarded to PHDC Board for approval.
+Agreed upon goals will then be submitted to the Office of Economic Opportunity (OEO) for signature by the Deputy Commerce Director and the Compliance Unit.
+Completed plans will then be forwarded to PHDC Board for approval.